zishanqin/Symbolic-transfer/Theory_Chart/tut_pre.md

 And as for the transferred result, we can see that there is a significant improvement when the training just got started.
 So it shows that our transferred method did accelerate the learning.

-So from our experiment, we can say that our tranfer method is successful.
+To summerise, from our experiment, we can say that our tranfer method is successful.
 And our classification method is also successful.

 We have a few drawbacks of our experiment though: